rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-11-f5fe367d09dcd8af-adjudication-order-in-respect-of-pranab-nandy-in-the-matter-of-dealings-in-illiq.md

 source: sebi
 stocks: []
 tags:
-- adjudication-order
-- stock-options
-- market-manipulation
+- adjudication
 - artificial-volume
-- reversal-trades
-- pfutp-regulations
 - bse
+- illiquid-options
+- investigation
+- market-operations
 - penalty
+- regulatory-framework
-- fraudulent-trading
+- reversal-trades
-- illiquid-options
+- stock-options
 title: Adjudication order in respect of Pranab Nandy in the matter of dealings in Illiquid Stock Options at BSE
 ---